 If the judge determines the defendant is indigent, they will appoint an attorney at the defendant's first court appearance.
 Most defendants' first court appearance is an arraignment or a bail hearing.

 An accused person may waive their right to a free government-appointed attorney.
 The waiver must be made willingly and with full knowledge of the waiver's consequences.
 A defendant may also hire their own attorney or choose to represent themselves.

 Additional Sixth Amendment Rights

-- Presence at the trial and while the jury is hearing the case.
+- The right to be present at the trial and while the jury hears the case

-- The opportunity to see, hear, and confront the witnesses presenting the case against them.
+- The right to see, hear, and cross-examine the witnesses against them (the confrontation clause)

-- The opportunity to call witnesses and to have the court issue subpoenas to compel the witnesses to appear.
+- The right to call witnesses to testify and to have the court issue subpoenas to compel witnesses to appear

-- The chance to testify themselves should they choose to do so.
+- The right to testify for oneself in court, should they choose to do so

 The rights addressed in the Sixth Amendment and the protections of the Fourth, Fifth, Eighth, and 14th amendments exist to ensure defendants receive a fair trial.